MicrosoftDocs/visualstudio-docs/docs/ide/go-to-and-peek-definition.md

 Developers often need to view the source code definitions for types or class members they use in their code.
 In Visual Studio, the **Go To Definition** and **Peek Definition** features let you easily view the definition of a type or member.
 If the source code isn't available, Visual Studio shows the metadata instead.

-<a name="go-to-definition"></a>

 ## Go to a definition

-When you use the **Go To Definition** feature, Visual Studio locates the file that contains the source code for the selected type or member.
-The source file opens in a new window, and the focus changes to highlight the relevant entry in the source file.
-Your current file remains open in a separate window:
+When you use the **Go To Definition** feature, Visual Studio locates the source code for the selected type or member.
+If the source code is in a different file, the file opens in a new window.
+Visual Studio changes the current focus to highlight the relevant entry.

 :::image type="content" source="./media/go-to-definition-new-window.png" border="false" alt-text="Screenshot that shows how Go To Definition opens the source file for the selected symbol in a new window." lightbox="./media/go-to-definition-new-window.png":::